 The Knitter’s Tote

-This is a special thing, a design exclusive to MDK, made one at a time in Rhinebeck, New York by Julia Hilbrandt.
-We’re proud to bring you a tote that will last and last, through many years of knitting adventures.
+Our Knitter’s Tote is a special thing, a design exclusive to MDK, made one at a time in Rhinebeck, New York by Julia Hilbrandt.
+It’s a tote that will last through many years of knitting adventures.
 We’ve been carrying ours for years.

 Read the story of the Knitter’s Tote below.